-Don't let fear-mongering fool you.
+Don't let fearmongering fool you.
 Pipelines are by far the safest mode of transportation - and Kinder Morgan pipelines are among the safest.
 America's energy sector moves huge quantities of fuel and natural gas around the country with miniscule impacts on society.
-In fact, the Tennessee Gas Pipeline was called upon by the Roosevelt Administration to build a natural gas pipeline from Texas to Appalachia to serve the war effort in 1944 when no line existed.
-The project took only one year to complete; opposition today can make projects drag out for years or even be scrapped entirely.

 Stopping or delaying a pipeline project by organized special interest opposition is tantamount to electing to use more energy less safely to deliver the basic energy needed for the good of our citizens.
 It puts the environment and the public at greater risk and jeopardizes national security because more foreign energy needs to be imported at a higher cost.
 It denies businesses and industries the additional energy sources needed to improve the economic health of the nation.
 Most importantly, it limits access to a better, more productive life for all of us.
+The Tennessee Gas Pipeline Company was called upon by the Roosevelt Administration to build a natural gas pipeline from Texas to Appalachia to serve the war effort in 1944 when no line existed.
+The project took only one year to complete; opposition today can make projects drag out for years or even be scrapped entirely.

-We perform better than the industry average in the majority of more than 30 environmental, health and safety measures.
+We perform better than the industry average in nearly all of more than 30 environmental, health and safety measures.
 This is in part due to the technologies we employ, but also the number of compliance systems we use.
 One of those systems tracks separate action items that we complete annually.
 We complete more than 99 percent of these actions on time, ensuring the continued safe operation of assets throughout North America.

 While technology, processes and systems are key ingredients in safe operations, one factor above all others may account for Kinder Morgan's industry-leading record: our people.
 Our employees focus on the details of safe operations every day.
-And every week, the leaders of our various business units report - in front of their colleagues - on any incidents, encroachments or operational issues that may have surfaced during the preceding week.
-We discuss them, we resolve them and we share the learnings so they don't happen again.
+And every week, the leaders of our various business units report - in front of their colleagues - on any incidents, encroachments, or operational issues that may have surfaced during the preceding week.
+We discuss them, we resolve them, and we share the learnings so they don't happen again.